The microelectronics industry is undergoing a transformation.

 From adjusting the modulus for stress compliance to modifying the elongation with controlled cross-linking, functionalization of norbornenes tunes the resulting polynorbornene for use in many different applications.

 From surface energy to transparency, Promerus’ core technology provides the ability to incorporate functional groups into polynorbornenes.
-We encourage you to download our Materials Brochure to see what Promerus can do for you.
+We encourage you to download our Materials Guide to see what Promerus can do for you.